thorehusfeldt/problem_package_format_copy/docs/source/core.rst

 interpreted) capable of being invoked with a command line call.

-All input validators provided will be run on every test data file using the arguments specified for the test data group they are part of.
+All input validators provided will be run on every test data file using the arguments specified for the test data group they are part of;
+see :ref:`input_validator_flags`.
 Validation fails if any validator fails.

 When invoked the input validator will get the input file on stdin.

-The input validator should be possible to use as follows on the command line:
+The input validator must be possible to use as follows on the command line:

 ``./validator [arguments] < inputfile``